GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_ADK_Primer_Data_Analyst_Agent.md

 ## 2. Review the Data Analyst Agent code

 ### 2.1.
-Review the code layout in VS code/your IDE
+Review the code layout in VS code/your IDE/cloud shell

 Navigate to the `capstone-retail-solution` in Cloud Shell editor <br>